Vega in Options: Why Your Option Lost Money Despite Being Right

 How to Use Vega in Your Trading

-- Check IV Rank before buying: IV Rank 30-50% = normal.
-70%+ = elevated.
+- Check IV Rank before buying: Knowing how to use Vega when buying options starts here — IV Rank 30-50% = normal, 70%+ = elevated.
 Buying when IV rank is above 70% increases your Vega risk — you're overpaying for options.

 - Sell when IV rank is high: Selling options with high IV rank means you collect inflated premiums.
 When IV reverts to normal, your short position profits from the Vega effect.